jigish/slate/README.md

 ## Credits ##

-Big thanks to [philc](https://github.com/philc) for the Window Hints idea (and initial implementation).
+Big thanks to [philc](https://github.com/philc) for the Window Hints idea (and initial implementation) as well as plenty of other suggestions and improvement ideas.

 # Using Slate #